 This work provides examples of:

-- Hope Spot — there are two: the first is when a talent scout seeks out Midori; the second when she and the midget leaves the freak show for good.
+- Hope Spot: There are two: the first is when a talent scout seeks out Midori; the second when she and the midget leave the freak show for good.

 - Innocent Flower Girl: Midori almost qualifies, if not for the thing she does to Mr. Arashi.

 - Jerk with a Heart of Gold: The Snake Woman is cruel to Midori, but when other members want to lay hands on Midori, she stands out for her.
 Indeed, most people in the troupe are not irredeemably evil; their hearts are merely hardened by the harsh circumstances.